Compact radar systems for autonomous vehicles, defense, and critical infrastructure

 Notable leadership hires: Chief Engineer

-Echodyne uses patented metamaterial electronically scanned array (MESA) technology to build compact, low-power radar systems.
-Their flagship sensor is the size of a paperback book, weighs under 3 lbs, and consumes less than a standard light bulb.
+Echodyne uses patented metamaterial electronically scanned array (MESA) technology combined with advanced signal processing to deliver compact radar systems.
+Their flagship product is described as paperback-book-sized and weighs less than a bowling pin.

 Other companies in the same industry, closest in size